Double Cross

 The logo is based off of the Slovakian coat of arms that they have on their flag but as you can see, by comparison, they are not identical.
 The picture on the left shows a view of the bottle and a logo that appears to have a gradient but the actual logo does not have any shift in color.
 The logo is slightly raised, giving the bottle some tactile dimension, and it meets all of my requirements.
 The sticker shown in detail on the right is a beautiful mix of complex graphic elements that appears to have an overall clean design.

-Wow, just check it out!
+Bottle Wow, just check it out!
 What a beautiful bottle, it's quite different from a lot of the vodka bottles that are out there, and everything on the bottle reflects its history.
+That's Neat

 They must be doing something right, in 2008, Double Cross won a gold medal for taste and a gold medal for package design at the San Francisco World Spirits Competition.